-We use simulation output from three Earth System Models (ESM) that participated in the ExtremeX modeling experiment (Wehrli et al., 2021, in review): European Community Earth System Model version 3.3.1 (EC-Earth 3.3.1; Döscher et al., 2021, in review), Community Earth System Model version 1.2 (CESM1.2; Hurrell et al., 2013), and Model for Interdisciplinary Research on Climate version 5 (MIROC5; Watanabe et al., 2010).
-The configuration of CESM and MIROC was used for CMIP5 (CMIP5; Taylor et al., 2012), whereas EC-Earth is the latest 3rd generation model which was used for CMIP6 (Eyring et al., 2016).
-The ExtremeX modeling experiments were designed to disentangle the influence from atmospheric dynamics vs. soil moisture feedback on extreme events such as heatwaves, droughts, and other extremes.
-By nudging either the upper-level atmosphere or prescribing the soil moisture state, or both, the individual effects can be compared across different models.

-Details on the experimental set-up and atmospheric nudging approach are described in a recent study which examined five individual heatwaves in the period of 2010 - 2016 (Wehrli et al., 2019).
+We use simulation output from three earth system models (ESMs) that participated in the ExtremeX modeling experiment (Wehrli et al., 2021): European Community Earth System Model version 3.3.1 (EC-Earth 3.3.1; Döscher et al., 2022), Community Earth System Model version 1.2 (CESM1.2; Hurrell et al., 2013), and Model for Interdisciplinary Research on Climate version 5 (MIROC5; Watanabe et al., 2010).
+The configuration of CESM and MIROC was used for CMIP5 (CMIP5; Taylor et al., 2012), whereas EC-Earth is the latest third-generation model which was used for CMIP6 (Eyring et al., 2016).
+The ExtremeX modeling experiments were designed to disentangle the influence from atmospheric dynamics vs. soil moisture feedback on extreme events such as heat waves, droughts, and other extremes.
+By either nudging the upper-level atmosphere or prescribing the soil moisture state, or both, the individual effects can be compared across different models.
+Details on the experimental setup and atmospheric nudging approach are described in a recent study which examined five individual heat waves in the period of 2010-2016 (Wehrli et al., 2019).